tabulate/tabulate/readme.txt

 A quick-jump navigation box (located top right of every page) can be activated by installing the [WP REST API](https://wordpress.org/plugins/json-rest-api/) plugin.

+Records in tables with *date* columns can be viewed in a calendar.

 == Installation ==